 The Info Mart database consists of the Global Interaction Database (GIDB) tables, fact and dimension tables (dimensional model), Merge tables (used for voice interactions only), Control tables, Staging tables, and Temporary tables.

 This guide focuses on the fact and dimension tables, as they are the primary sources of reporting data.

 Fact tables are the large tables in the middle of a star schema.
 They represent business measures — for example, how long customers waited in a queue, how long and how often agents put customers on hold, or how long agents talked to customers.

 Fact tables are surrounded by a set of slowly changing dimension tables.
 Fact tables represent a many-to-many relationship between dimensions; that is, there are many facts in a single fact table, and they are related to many dimensions in various dimension tables.
 Fact tables reference dimensions by using surrogate key columns.

 Dimension tables describe the attributes of the associated fact table.
 For example, the dimensions that are related to interactions might include the date and time when each interaction started, the required skills for various service types requested by customers, and the value of various customers to the business.

-An aggregation engine creates Aggregation tables and aggregates data in environments in which either Genesys Interactive Insights (GI2) reports or the Reporting and Analytics Aggregates (RAA) package are deployed.
+An aggregation engine creates Aggregation tables and aggregates data in environments in which either the Genesys historical reporting presentation layer (Genesys CX Insights [GCXI]) or the Reporting and Analytics Aggregates (RAA) package are deployed.
 These Aggregate tables are documented in the Physical Data Model Documentation for your RDBMS.